corex-peddie/decentralization/README.md

   Setting the Input under a compressed hashcode `.setter() | /feedback`: `O(1)` Retrieving a value from the Hashmap `.retrieve()`: `O(1) | /view_versions` Deleting a website or its information from the database `.delete() | /delete`: `O(1)`

+ Run `script.py` for the full experience of the program.

  Made in Python 🐍